chrisrbmn/workstationbuilder/README.md

 ## Issues

+- Curl not installing into custom path
+- lockhunter not installing into custom path
+- nodejs not installing into custom path
+- python3 not installing into custom path
+- terraform not installing into custom path
-- Not installing custom tools into custom path
+- wget not installing into custom path
 - Auto Reboot does work.
 Manually rebooting is a workaround.
 Script will pick up where it left off.
 - HyperV not installing